Dozens Of Mysterious, Repeating Radio Signals Are Coming From A Galaxy 3 Billion Light Years Away

-Dozens of mysterious, repeating radio signals have been coming from a galaxy three billion light years away, suggesting that there may be an alien intelligence behind it.
+Dozens of mysterious, repeating radio signals have been coming from a galaxy 3 billion light-years away, suggesting that there may be an alien intelligence behind it.
 Or, it could be little more than naturally-occurring cosmic background noise.

-As The Express reports, a long time ago (2017, actually), about 72 “fast radio bursts,” or FRB’s, were detecting coming from a galaxy far, far away, lovingly named 121102.
-No one noticed them at the time, since radio telescopes all over the world are constantly scanning the skies, “listening,” as it were, for signs of intelligent life.
+As The Express reports, a long time ago (2017, actually), about 72 “fast radio bursts,” or FRBs, were detected coming from a galaxy far, far away, lovingly named 121102.
+No one noticed them at the time since radio telescopes all over the world are constantly scanning the skies “listening,” as it were, for signs of intelligent life.
 What’s more, several different programs are all listening; those programs include the Breakthrough Listen project and Canada’s the Canadian Hydrogen Intensity Mapping Experiment (CHIME), among others.
 It takes time, computing power, and complex algorithms to go through all of that data and make sense of it all.

-And once the numbers were crunched and the other possibilities were eliminated, it was revealed that the mysterious, and potentially breakthrough, signals were picked up by West Virginia’s Green Bank Telescope, according to Newsweek.
+And once the numbers were crunched and the other possibilities were eliminated, it was revealed that the mysterious, and potential breakthrough, signals were picked up by West Virginia’s Green Bank Telescope, according to Newsweek.

 The data revealed that 21 bursts were received by the telescope in a 72-hour period.
 Another 51 such bursts have also been pinpointed by other telescopes to have come from the same spot.

 The signals interest alien-hunting scientists because they repeat; that could be an indication that they’re being sent across space and time by an intelligent alien species, says The Express.
-All other FRB’s, which generally last less than a millisecond, have occurred only once.
+All other FRBs, which generally last less than a millisecond, have occurred only once.

 Beautiful view of the #GreenBankTelescope today.
 Did you know with the diameter 328 ft and 1 in makes the #GBT the world’s largest steerable telescope in the world?